 The status reporting function module of the magnetic detection instrument is implemented through network-based data communication.
 During operation, the magnetometer automatically performs data acquisition upon power-up and simultaneously reports the device status to the upper computer's magnetic measurement display and control software.
 The data storage module creates a data file based on the system time during software initialization.
-Under normal operating conditions (magnetic compensation mode, magnetic compensation with automatic identification mode, or magnetic compensation with manual identification mode), the module determines the size of unsaved data in the buffer by calculating the difference between the read and write pointers of the multi-level circular buffer at one-second intervals.
+Under normal operating conditions (magnetic compensation mode, magnetic compensation with automatic identification mode, or magnetic compensation with manual identification mode), the module determines the size of unsaved data in the buffer by calculating the difference between the read and write pointers of the multi-level circular buffer at 1 s intervals.
 It then writes the unsaved data from the buffer to the data file.
 When creating a file, the system checks the remaining disk space.
-If the available storage space is less than 100MB, data acquisition is halted, and data storage is discontinued to prevent data loss.
-The data acquisition and processing software checks the remaining disk space every second.
-When the available space approaches a critical threshold (configurable via a settings file), it automatically deletes the oldest files based on their modification timestamps until the available space exceeds 70%.
-This automated cleanup process is logged in the system's log file for record-keeping and traceability.
+If the available storage space is less than 100 MB, data acquisition is halted, and data storage is discontinued to prevent data